davidthings/mocad/doc/reference.md

             [-position[0],[0,0,1],0] );
 ```

-This is a critical operation when seeking to move a part to one of its own Positions.
+This is a critical operation when seeking to reorient a part to one of its own Positions.

 The next function returns true or false depending on whether the provided value is a legal non identity position.
 This function is used internally to reduce math workload.